mewore/terraria-server-web/README.md

 ### Basic features

+- [ ] 💙💛 Downloading the Terraria worlds of hosts
+- [ ] 💙💛 Uploading of Terraria worlds to hosts
+- [ ] 💙💛 Deleting the Terraria worlds of hosts
 - [ ] 💙💛 Ability to configure the Terraria executable path of a host ("${HOME}/.local/share/Terraria/{Instances |
   Executables}" by default) and to view what is present
 - [ ] 💙💛 Ability to upload Terraria worlds